Enniscorthy: Early aviation

-Corbett Wilson's Bleriot XI crash-landed near Enniscorthy, Ireland, after his record-breaking flight from Goodwick in 1912.
+Corbett Wilson's Bleriot XI crash-landed in Crane, near Enniscorthy, Ireland, after his record-breaking flight from Goodwick in 1912.

 The first successful flight from Britain to Ireland was made from Goodwick's Harbour Village on 22 April 1912 by Denys Corbett Wilson, flying a Bleriot XI.
 The flight lasted one hour 40 minutes, with landfall near Enniscorthy, Ireland.
 The achievement was commemorated in Centenary Celebrations held in Fishguard and Goodwick on the weekend of 21/22 April 2012 and in a specially commissioned stage play by Derek Webb, called '100 Minutes' which was performed in Fishguard and Wexford the same week.